sartura/srpo/README.md

 ## int srpo_uci_init(void)

-Funciton for initializing the `srpo_uci` module.
+Function for initializing the `srpo_uci` module.
 Needs to be called before any other `srpo_uci` module function.

 Function return:
 * `SRPO_UCI_ERR_OK` on success, a `srpo_uci_error_e` error code on failure